Skip to main content

 Classes are divided into a core curriculum and elective classes.

-Because of Yale’s unique in-house expertise, external connections to industry, and access to the broader university, we’re in a position to offer an extensive, unique slate of course offerings developed specifically for the program, like alternative asset classes, behavioral finance, ESG investing, legal and regulatory landscape, machine learning, quantitative investing, venture capital & private equity.
+Because of Yale’s in-house expertise, external connections to industry, and access to the broader university, we’re in a position to offer a uniquely extensive slate of courses developed specifically for the program, including offerings focused on alternative asset classes, behavioral finance, ESG investing, the legal and regulatory landscape, machine learning, quantitative investing, venture capital, and private equity.

 Michelle Shao ’23

 Students will take a variety of required fundamental subjects and elective classes, most of which were developed specifically for the asset management program.
-This is an example of what your journey through the Master’s in Asset Management program could look like (courses subject to change):
+This is an example of how your journey through the Master’s in Asset Management program could look.

 • ESG Investing